Skip to main content

 Portugal and the Holocaust: research and memory

-In December 2019, Portugal became a member of the International Alliance for Holocaust Remembrance and, in line with this organization's mission, has made a greater commitment to promoting further education, remembrance and research on the topic.
+In December 2019, Portugal became a member of the International Holocaust Remembrance Alliance and, in line with the organization's mission, made a greater commitment to promoting education, remembrance and research on the subject.

-The year 2020 was an opportunity to celebrate several Holocaust-related anniversaries: the eighty years since the rescue of thousands of men, women, and children, many of them Jews, under the responsibility of the Portuguese Consul in Bordeaux, Aristides de Sousa Mendes; the seventy-five years since the beginning of the Nuremberg Trials; the seventy-five years since the signing of the United Nations Charter and the creation of the United Nations Organization (UNO); and the sixty-five years since Portugal's admission to the UN.
+The year 2020 was an opportunity to celebrate several Holocaust-related anniversaries: the eightieth anniversary of the rescue of thousands of men, women and children, many of them Jewish, by the Portuguese Consul in Bordeaux, Aristides de Sousa Mendes; the seventy-fifth anniversary of the start of the Nuremberg Trials; the seventy-fifth anniversary of the signing of the United Nations Charter and the creation of the United Nations (UN); and the sixtieth anniversary of Portugal's admission to the UN.

-In this context, the Memory of the Holocaust was the object of the Council of Ministers Resolution no. 51/2020, of June 25, and its program includes a set of initiatives to strengthen knowledge, preserve memory, and disseminate.
+In this context, Holocaust Remembrance was the subject of Council of Ministers Resolution no. 51/2020, of June 25, and its program includes a set of initiatives to strengthen knowledge, preserve memory and disseminate it.

-With the Holocaust and its conceptual framework as a reference, we intend to promote scientific research, developing new knowledge in several areas in a multidisciplinary perspective, with contributions from history, philosophy, human rights, religion studies, political science, law, sociology, literature, arts, in short, with the developments of social sciences and humanities, reinforcing its presence in the national scientific agenda.
+With the Holocaust and its conceptual framework as a reference point, the aim is to promote scientific research, developing new knowledge in various areas from a multidisciplinary perspective, with contributions from history, philosophy, human rights, religious studies, political science, law, sociology, literature, the arts, in short, with developments in the social sciences and humanities, reinforcing their presence on the national scientific agenda.

 The special support was intended for the following lines of research:

-• The actions of the Portuguese who stood out in several areas, namely: in supporting the victims of Nazi persecution and extermination policies; in the life stories of Portuguese victims of the Nazi concentration camp during World War II; in the role of Portuguese diplomacy, where the figure of consul Aristides de Sousa Mendes stands out; in the actions of journalists, taking into account their influence in shaping public opinion; and in the cultural representation and interpretation that arose from all these events.
+• The actions of the Portuguese who stood out in various areas, namely: in supporting the victims of Nazi persecution and extermination policies; in the life journeys of the Portuguese victims of the Nazi concentration camp during the Second World War; in the role of Portuguese diplomacy, where the figure of Consul Aristides de Sousa Mendes stands out; in the actions of journalists, taking into account their influence in shaping public opinion; and in the cultural representation and interpretation that arose from all these events.

-• Archival treatment, digitalization, and study of Portuguese documentary collections related to the mentioned themes.
+• Archival processing, digitization and study of Portuguese documentary collections relating to the aforementioned themes.

 Results

-FCT has edited a brochure presenting the 6 projects selected within the scope of the special support to R&D projects "Portugal and the Holocaust: research and memory", which is available in digital format.
+FCT has published a brochure presenting the 6 projects selected under the special support for R&D projects "Portugal and the Holocaust: research and memory", which is available in digital format.

-A session to present the projects was held at the Palácio das Galveias Library on November 25th, 2021, and can be viewed here.
+A project presentation session was held at the Palácio das Galveias Library on November 25, 2021, which can be viewed here.

 • 6